solodev/aws/pages/solodev-cms-enterprise-docker.md

 </table>

 <strong>Launch Solodev CMS</strong><br />
-Confirm your configurations and choose "Launch CloudFormation" within the "Choose Action" field.
-Click on the "Launch" button to continue to CloudFormation.
+Confirm your configurations and Click on the "Launch Solodev CMS" link to continue to CloudFormation.

 <table>
 	<tr>